-Ian MacGregor is President of the Society of Editors and Emeritus Editor of The Telegraph.
+Ian MacGregor is Chair of the Society of Editors and Emeritus Editor of The Telegraph.
 He previously worked for the Southern Evening Echo, South West News Service, the Press Association, Daily Express and Daily Mail.
 He was launch editor of the Metro newspapers, editor of the Scottish Daily Mail, and deputy editor of the Evening Standard.
 He was deputy editor of the Daily Telegraph, weekend editor of the The Telegraph and editor of the Sunday Telegraph.

 Michaela McAleer is Chief Executive of the Pharmaceutical Society NI (pharmaceutical regulator).
 She was the Acting Deputy Commissioner for Local Government Standards and Acting Deputy Ombudsman at the Northern Ireland Public Services Ombudsman.
 Since 2018 she has investigated alleged breaches of the Code of Conduct for Northern Ireland Councillors and led the first ‘Own Investigation’ undertaken by a UK Ombudsman under new statutory powers introduced in April 2018.
 She is also a member of the Administrative Justice Council for the UK.